-“I think we need to follow-up and have this tree tagged,” I propose.
-“It’s your dad’s favorite, and it was on the original map.”
+“I think we need to follow-up,” I propose.
+“It’s your dad’s favorite, and this tree was on the original map.”

-“Let’s go ahead and order another one,” Susan Jane decides.
-“Someone can come back anytime to attach it when it comes in.”
+“Yes, let’s go ahead and order another one,” Susan Jane agrees.
+“Someone can come back anytime to attach it when it comes in…”

-“And it’s marked already where it goes,” I say with a smile, “right over the remnants of the old one!”
+“…since it’s marked already where to put it,” I complete her sentence with a smile, “right over the remnants of the old one!”